davidshares/Lightning-Network/README.md

 February 18, 2020: Lightning Network is Vulnerable to Congestion Attacks https://medium.com/blockchains-huji/congestion-attacks-in-payment-channel-networks-b7ac37208389

 February 20, 2020: Bitcoin’s Lightning Network Is Growing ‘Increasingly Centralized,’ Researchers Find https://www.coindesk.com/bitcoins-lightning-network-is-growing-increasingly-centralized-researchers-find

+August 27, 2020: Flood & Loot: A Systemic Attack On The Lightning Network https://arxiv.org/pdf/2006.08513.pdf

 September 2020: LN channels cannot hold more than 483 htlcs at a time, regardless of the channel capacity.
 Sending 483 micro-payments to yourself and holding on to the htlcs is enough to incapacitate a channel for up to two weeks https://archive.is/ldWRd